Meaningful, Motivating & Manageable

 * Not all homework is done at home; in fact, for some students who find it hard to work at home, or for some tasks which may require resources (books, software, equipment) more readily available at school, it is necessary or desirable to carry out the task at school.

 Expectations: When, how much and by whom?

 In Year 7 and 8, students should be set one meaningful piece of homework per subject per fortnight**; in Year 9 this increases to once per week for English, Maths and Science.
 In Years 10 and 11 students are set one meaningful piece of homework per subject per week.
-All homework should be recorded on Class Charts on the day it is set and teachers should also explain the homework expectations in class.
+All homework should be recorded as an assignment on Microsoft Teams on the day it is set and teachers should also explain the homework expectations in class.

 As all homework should be meaningful there may be some weeks in a subject scheme of work when it may not be suitable to set specific homework tasks.
 All homework should have a purpose so homework will not be set if it doesn’t impact the learning.
 This should happen infrequently.
 If any student wishes to complete independent study there will be additional learning tasks available that they can complete if they feel they have not been given enough homework in a week and they want to push themselves further.
 Below is an outline for how long each piece of weekly homework should take.
 This is a guide and again this could vary week on week and by subject***.

 Year 7 and Year 8 students would be expected to spend 20-30 minutes on each piece of homework; year 9 students, 30-45 minutes; and Year 10/11 students, 45-60 minutes.

 *** The frequency of homework in practical subjects such as PE, drama, and music will be set at the discretion of the subject leader.
 Participation in clubs, teams, productions and additional lessons are encouraged in this area for student independent learning.
 Project based homework is also to be encouraged but homework reminders should be set in Class Charts to support and encourage students.